 This is a big topic, and we cannot possibly cover all of it.
 So I will be picking certain important things and focussing on them, and only briefly discussing others.
 As before, the main ideas will be developed using φ^4 theory to begin with, since this is a relatively simple bosonic field theory with interactions.
-We then move on to the Feynman rules for Dirac fermions, non-relativistic phonons, and for non-relativistic fermions - this should give a fair picture of how this works.
+We begin by simply developing perturbation theory for this theory, in some detail (section B.3.1).
+We then move on to discuss the Feynman rules for scalar field theory and for Dirac fermions, in section B.3.2.
+Section B.3.3 then extends this discussion to non-relativistic field theories - we cover non-relativistic phonons, and non-relativistic fermions - this should give a fair picture of how this works.

-It is important to see how these rules translate into concrete calculations.
-We therefore take a much closer look at one special case, that of phonons - we look at these for both solids and liquids.
+It is important to see how the Feynman rules translate into concrete calculations.
+We therefore, in B.3.3, take a closer look at one special case, that of phonons - we look at these for both solids and liquids.
 This example is of great importance in condensed matter physics, and it also brings out the role of symmetries, conservation laws, and other general features which appear in many field theories.

 Finally, we look at a system of coupled fields.
-Again, this illustrates a number of crucial general features of QFT - given its importance we first treat a toy model of 2 coupled relativistic scalar fields, and then go on to discuss the very important non-relativistic example of the coupled electron-phonon system.
+Again, this illustrates a number of crucial general features of QFT - given its importance we first treat, in Section B.3.4, a toy model of 2 coupled relativistic scalar fields, and then go on in B.3.5 to discuss the important non-relativistic example of the coupled electron-phonon system.
 This is done first for metallic electrons, where this interaction leads to superconductivity, and then for insulators, where it leads to the formation of polarons.